The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Proof of Theorem

 \section{Proof of Theorem \ref{theorem 5.1}}

 We first state an auxiliary result that is useful for establishing both the existence and the uniqueness of the solution to the RVML system.
-The lemma is proved by using an energy argument that is almost identical to that in Step 1 of the proof of Proposition \ref{proposition 5.2} (see p. \pageref{eq7.11}), and hence, we do not present it here.
 See also the proof of Lemma 8.2 in \cite{KGH_20}.